🎵 Welcome to Music Mobo Bingo

 - Music starting on the wrong device

-- Songs switching unexpectedly
+- Unexpected playback switching

 Step 4: Understand Auto-Play Limitations

-Most web browsers block automatic audio playback unless:
+Most browsers block automatic audio playback unless:

 - Popups are allowed